-- 2002: 4.5% of the U.S. stock market was made up by index funds
+- 2002: 4.5% of the U.S. stock market was comprised of index funds

-- 2009: 9% of the U.S. stock market was made up by index funds
+- 2009: 9% of the U.S. stock market was comprised of index funds

 - 2019: 17% of U.S. stock market is held by index funds, that’s over $4.6 trillion

 There are negative consequences when that much money is being blindly invested into the stock market.